devenparab/dailyTradeReportingEngine/README.md

-# dailyTradeReportingEngine
+# Tech Test - Daily Trade Reporting Engine

-Tech Test - Daily Trade Reporting Engine
+This is a simple Daily Trade Report Generation.